FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Threat Model

+The PPFR paradigm was originally motivated by a specific and well-defined concern: a user must submit face data to a remote recognition server they do not fully trust \citep{erkin_privacy-preserving_2009}.
+Since the raw face image is deeply personal, the user has reason to want the server to perform recognition without gaining access to the original biometric.
+PPFR addresses this by transforming the face into a protected representation before transmission, one that the server can use for matching but, ideally, cannot revert to recover the original face, infer soft biometrics such as age, gender, or ethnicity, or link the identity to records outside the service.
+The primary adversary in this setting is therefore the \emph{curious or malicious service provider}, an insider who legitimately receives the protected template and seeks to exploit it.

+Protection against network-level eavesdroppers is a separate concern and was not the original intent of PPFR.
+Interception of data in transit is well addressed by general-purpose secure communication protocols such as TLS, which are application-agnostic and do not require altering the face representation itself.
+Nevertheless, some recent PPFR work has adopted an external-attacker framing: \citet{mi_privacy-preserving_2024} describes this attacker as ``typically envisioned as a malicious third-party wiretapping the transmission,'' departing from the original insider-centric design intent.

-This threat model is strictly more constrained than prior PPFR evaluations. \citet{mi_privacy-preserving_2024} assumes the attacker knows the conversion architecture but not the random channel selection parameters, and in the black box setting of \citet{mi_privacy-preserving_2023}, the attacker has access to the conversion process but not the selected channel IDs.
-By contrast, we assume no knowledge of the architecture, parameters, or hyperparameters, treating the conversion process purely as a black box oracle.
+We return to first principles and evaluate PPFR against its intended adversary: a service provider with oracle access to the conversion process (the ability to query it with arbitrary inputs and observe outputs), but no knowledge of its internal architecture or parameters.
+Even under this insider-focused framing, our attacker model assumes less than prior work: \citet{mi_privacy-preserving_2024} assumes knowledge of the conversion architecture (but not the random channel selection parameters), and \citet{mi_privacy-preserving_2023} assumes access to the conversion process but not the selected channel IDs.
+We assume no knowledge of the architecture, parameters, or hyperparameters whatsoever.

-Although our model assumes oracle access, it imposes stricter constraints than some prior black box attacks.
-For example, \citet{zhang_validating_2024} requires approximately 6{,}900 online verification queries per identity and depends on the server returning continuous similarity scores for optimization.
-This approach is highly susceptible to rate limiting and fraud detection systems, which typically throttle or lock access after a small number of failed attempts.
-Many deployed FR systems return only binary accept or reject decisions or quantized similarity scores, rendering gradient-based optimization infeasible \citep{noauthor_characterizing_2011, noauthor_bioapi_2001}.
-This is widely known as a common, no-cost approach to prevent ``hill climbing'' attacks.
-By contrast, our method exploits the locally available conversion process, which can be queried offline without constraints and without reliance on server-side behavior.
+For completeness, we also note that \citet{zhang_validating_2024} requires approximately 6{,}900 online verification queries per identity and depends on the server returning continuous similarity scores for optimization, a setup highly susceptible to rate limiting and fraud detection.
+Many deployed FR systems return only binary accept/reject decisions or quantized similarity scores, rendering such approaches infeasible \citep{noauthor_characterizing_2011, noauthor_bioapi_2001}.
+Our method does not rely on server-side behavior at all.

-In Section~\ref{ref:bb}, we also test our method in a different, minimal assumption setting, where the attacker cannot query the conversion process in batches but only has a few (30) known pairs and does not have access to the server for similarity metrics.